 Reference your camera's owners manual for details on the "format" menu option.
-To format on a computer, check out these articles on how to format removeable discs on both Mac and PC.
+To format on a computer, check out these videos on how to format removable discs on both Mac and PC.

 What is the speed formula (ie. 300x, 600x, etc) for each memory card?

 (R = K * 150 kb/s) where R = transfer rate, K = speed rating.
 For example, 133x rating means transfer speed of: 133 * 150 kbyte/s = 19,950 kbyte/s ~ 20 Mbyte/s

 Are PixelFlash USB-3 Card Readers, compatible with my USB-2 ports?